-Although the major infrastructure for Nuclear-1 will be built at least 10 m above sea level, associated infrastructure such as the intake and outflow channels for cooling water, as well as the possible disposal of spoil and sediment in the sea, may have an impact of physical oceanographic conditions.
+Although the major infrastructure for the nuclear power station will be built at least 10 m above sea level, associated infrastructure such as the intake and outflow channels for cooling water, as well as the possible disposal of spoil and sediment in the sea, may have an impact of physical oceanographic conditions.

-Potential construction related oceanographic impacts are likely to be similar at each of the alternative sites and all three of the sites are suitable for the construction of Nuclear-1.
+Potential construction related oceanographic impacts are likely to be similar at each of the alternative sites and all three of the sites are suitable for the construction of the nuclear power station.
 However, the potential for suspended sediment plumes to impact upon tourism (in particular shark cage diving at Dyer Island) should be considered if Bantamsklip is selected.
 Relatively unfavourable dispersion of the thermal plume takes place at Thyspunt, where the plume is seen to hug the coastline and shallow near shore areas.
 The most efficient dispersal of the thermal plume will occur at Duynefontein.
-However, the dispersion of the plume is considered to be acceptable at all alternative sites.
+However, the dispersion of the thermal plume is considered to be acceptable at all sites.